dlouton/sectoolkit/README.md

 **Required arguments:**

 *user_agent* 	:    	(default = None)   The SEC requires that all files requests contain a header
-									specifying a user agent string of the form "Company or institution name, 									contact email".
+									specifying a user agent string of the form "company or institution name, 									contact email".
 See the SEC developer page for further details: https://www.sec.gov/os/accessing-edgar-data

 **Optional arguments:**